Above: The North Dakota Heritage Center in Bismarck. Note the "rebar buffalo" sculpture on the left.

 family stopping by to visit Helga in Sturgis during their cross-country vacation trips in the 1950s.
 Helga lived in a tiny cabin, and although

-she obviously didnít have much money, she would always load up our familyís station wagon with sandwiches for them to eat while on the road.
+she obviously didn’t have much money, she would always load up our family’s station wagon with sandwiches for them to eat while on the road.

-two years later.
-I have what is the last letter Helga ever wrote, which she sent to my mom two days before she passed away, looking forward
+I have what is probably the last letter she ever wrote, which she sent to my mother two days before she passed away.
+At that time my family was living

-Above center: There were several pictures of this mysterious building in Helga's photo album, but I had no idea what (or where) it
+Above left: There were several pictures of this mysterious building in Helga's photo album, but I had no idea what (or where) it

 was.
 One day in the Bismarck library I was looking through a book and happened to see an old picture of this same school.
 According to the caption,